 The Visibility work consists of graphite, charcoal, and pastel sketches, lithographs, drypoint etches, and a single monotype.
 The work is done in a grungy aesthetic to refer to the copying of an original up to a point where the authenticity of the original is lost; alluding to the notion of imitation and the resultant loss of personal integrity through imitation.

-The work is also done in monochrome to emphasize the notion of one; as a singular entity which refers to the larger theme of the body of work.
-The Visibility work is a study of monism.
-‘Monos’ being Greek for ‘single’, or ‘one’, and Riaan’s usage of monism relates to the notion of a single overarching meta-narrative, such as the narrative of religious fundamentalism, scientific reductionism, or postmodern plurality.
+The work is also done in monochrome to emphasize the notion of one as a singular entity which refers to the larger theme of the body of work.
+The Visibility work is a study of monism; ‘monos’ being Greek for ‘single’, or ‘one’, and Riaan’s usage of monism relates to the notion of a single overarching meta-narrative, such as the narrative of religious fundamentalism, scientific reductionism, or the single and absolutist narrative of postmodern plurality.

 The Visibility work also features a lot of mazes and pyramids.
-The function of a maze differs from the function of a labyrinth; in that, a maze throws one out of kilter by keeping one out of the centre (alluding to one’s own centre).
-The pyramid is used as a power structure with one point suspended above many other points, subsuming their individuality into itself; almost like a single overarching meta-narrative or absolute truth which absolves all other points with an emphasis on ascension as the teleological process with the loss of descent as an integrating narrative.
-The Visibility work, therefore, is also a call for the importance of a descending narrative through depth psychology, depth ecology and movements that aim to integrate the deep psyche, as opposed to only having a singular goal represented and enforced by the superego (eye above the pyramid).
+The function of a maze differs from the function of a labyrinth; a maze throws one out of kilter by keeping one out of the centre (alluding to one’s own centre), while a labyrinth has only one path and that is to the centre.
+For this body of work, mazes were primarily employed to reinforce mechanisms which detract from a path toward one’s centre.
+The pyramid is used as a power structure with one point suspended above two other points, subsuming their individuality into itself; almost like a single overarching meta-narrative or absolute truth which absolves all other points with an emphasis on ascension as the teleological process.
+The Visibility work is also a call for the importance of a descending narrative through depth psychology, depth ecology and movements that aim to integrate the deep psyche, as opposed to only having a singular goal represented and enforced by the superego (eye above the pyramid).

 Under monism, neither the mystery of the self nor the mystery of the other can reveal itself through its own inherent teleological process.
 There can also be no authentic dialogue between a self and another, there can only be a cognitive reflection of social blueprints of the reality informed by the larger semiosphere (maze) and there can only be flat maze people who conformed so much to the maze map that they lost their depth as they sublimated their sense of self into the monism of the belief system or power structure (pyramid) they bought into.